alikahwaji/SDV503-Lab-Ten-2021/README.md

 ## :page_facing_up: Lab Ten Description

 :arrow_right: What is a Dynmic DataType in C#?
-Provide an example with your answer.
+Provide examples with your answer.
 (Use your journal MD file)

-:arrow_right: Explain static keyword in C# and give examples of using keywork with methods and classes.
+:arrow_right: Explain static keyword in C# and give examples of using static keyword with methods and classes.
 (Use your journal MD file)

 ## :books: Resources